How To Sell A House in a Trust in California: A Complete Guide

 There are many reasons why people use a trust in real estate management aspects of their tax planning procedures.
 For starters, the grantor retains control of their estate until their death by making themself a trustee.
 More importantly, a trust agreement is the perfect financial tool to distribute proceeds efficiently to the intended beneficiaries.

 In other words, the trust provisions protect beneficiaries and prevent potential disputes.
 Furthermore, it can help the family reduce various tax obligations including both inheritance tax and capital gains tax, as well as potential state taxes when selling a home in California.
-With many trust types, it also means avoiding probate court and the related financial impacts.
-This ultimately serves the best interests of the grantor, trustees, and beneficiaries.

 While only 33% of Americans have suitable estate planning in place, California trusts may cover various types.
-The most frequently used solutions are;
+The most frequently used solutions are:

-Revocable trust – in a revocable trust, the trust creator retains legal ownership of all assets.
+- Revocable trust – in a revocable trust, the trust creator retains legal ownership of all assets.
 This does have tax implications throughout their life, as well as for beneficiaries, but the grantor is able to change the terms of the agreement.
 For example, they could name a new grandchild as a future beneficiary.

-Living trust – in a living trust, assets may be transferred during the trust creator’s lifetime.
+- Living trust – in a living trust, assets may be transferred during the trust creator’s lifetime.
 This allows for careful asset management that can be used to support beneficiaries through ideas like paying for their college education without giving them control of the assets or income generated from them.

-Testamentary trust – in this type of trust, assets are distributed as per the instructions held within the grantor’s last will and testament.
+- Testamentary trust – in this type of trust, assets are distributed as per the instructions held within the grantor’s last will and testament.
 In this case, the trust is not established until after the grantor’s death while it also does not avoid probate court in the way that the above trusts do.

 It should also be noted that when a minor is named as a beneficiary, the trust will hold assets (or the proceeds from them) until they turn 18.